World Mental Health Day 2025

 Write down your thoughts

 Write a journal or diary, you can write down everything you are feeling and what you would like to do.
 Some people write letters to people, that they may never send, just to help get out their thoughts and feelings, seeing everything on paper may make it look more manageable.
-You could create a Milestone Journal, writing down something that happened that day and adding a photo from the significant event such as starting a new school year.
+You could create a Milestone Journal, where you write down something that happened on your first week back at school and then add to it on significant days such as Christmas, prom or birthdays, you could even add in a photo alongside it from each day.

 It is ok to ask for help